 You can read more about her project here:

-Hjort Centre for Marine Ecosystem Dynamics
+collaborate in a Hjort Centre for Marine Ecosystem Dynamics.

 The Centre is named after Johan Hjort, often referred to as the founder of modern fisheries science due to his contributions and particularly the book Fluctuations in the great fisheries of Northern Europe (1914).
 Most of his groundbreaking research was done in Bergen, where Hjort became Norwegian Fisheries Director and simultaneously the first director of the Institute of Marine Research.